tengfone/50.007_Machine-Learning/README.md

 ### Part 4
 The codes required for Part 4 is in Part4/Part4.ipynb & Part3/Part3_Preprocess.ipynb.
 The first step is to run Part3/Part3_Preprocess.ipynb to generate the .csv output file.
-The next and final step is to run Part4/Part4.ipynb and load the previous .csv output file from the first step and generate the beswt 3rd dev.prediction file.
+The next and final step is to run Part4/Part4.ipynb and load the previous .csv output file from the first step and generate the best 3rd dev.prediction file.

+### Part 5
+The codes required for Part 5 is in Part5/Part5.ipynb & Part3/Part3_Preprocess.ipynb.
+The first step is to run Part3/Part3_Preprocess.ipynb to generate the .csv output file.
+The next and final step is to run Part5/Part5.ipynb and load the previous .csv output file from the first step and generate the best dev.prediction file.